-In Northern Ireland around 1,178 men and women are diagnosed with bowel cancer every year, making it the second most common cancer.
-It is also the second most common cause of cancer death with about 439 deaths each year.
+In Northern Ireland around 1,171 men and women are diagnosed with bowel cancer every year.
+It is one of the most common cause of cancer deaths with about 453 deaths each year.
 However, if diagnosed early, bowel cancer is highly treatable.

 The bowel is part of the digestive system and is divided into the small bowel (small intestine) and the large bowel (colon and rectum).
 As digested food leaves the small bowel it enters the large bowel where water and salts are absorbed.
 The muscles of the large bowel move the waste towards the rectum and anus where it leaves the body.